The Challenges of Data Reproducibility

 This event has already taken place!

-The UM’s Open Science and Research Support Team is continuing its series of webinars on open science!
+UM Open Science and Research Support team is continuing its series of webinars on open science!

-They are held every other Tuesday, from 11 a.m. to 12 p.m., and include a presentation (lasting 20 to 40 minutes) followed by a discussion.
+They take place every other Tuesday, between 11 a.m. and 12 p.m., and include a presentation (lasting between 20 and 40 minutes) followed by a discussion.

 Upcoming webinar on June 10, 2025: The Challenges of Data Reproducibility

-The reproducibility crisis highlights the difficulties scientists face in replicating research results.
+The reproducibility crisis reflects the difficulties scientists face in replicating research results.

-It was around the turn of the 21st century that the scientific community began to observe a resurgence of these challenges (2005, John P.A.
+It was around the turn of the 2000s that a resurgence of these challenges was observed within the scientific community (2005, John P.A.
 Ionnidis).
-This crisis, which persists to this day, has led scientists to reevaluate their practices regarding integrity, openness, and the management of research data and scientific outputs.
+This crisis, which persists to this day, has led scientists to question their practices regarding integrity, openness, and the management of research data and scientific publications.

-Gabriel Bayle, Ph.D. in Economics and a member of the Group for Economic Analysis and Theory (GATE, CNRS, Université Lumière Lyon 2), actively advocates for greater reproducibility of research results, particularly through the practice of replication and open data, the pre-registration of studies, and the use of experimental protocols.
+Gabriel Bayle, Ph.D. in Economics and a member of the Group for Economic Analysis and Theory (GATE, CNRS, Université Lumière Lyon 2), actively advocates for greater reproducibility of research results, particularly through replication studies, open data, pre-registration of studies, and the use of experimental protocols.